neverfap-deluxe/nfd-api/content/email_seven_week_awareness_vol_1/_index.md

 ---
-  title: "7 Week Awareness Series"
+  title: "7 Week Awareness Series Vol 1."
   description: "Improve your capacity for awareness with our 7 Week Awareness Series."
   date: 2019-01-22
   draft: false